 DON'T EVEN DARE PEEK AT THE SOLUTIONS TO AN EXERCISE UNTIL YOU'VE GENUINELY TRIED TO SOLVE THE EXERCISE !!

-1. Let x_1 = number of desks produced per day, x_2 = number of chairs produced per day.
+1. Let x_1 = number of hours of Process 1, x_2 = number of hours of Process 2.
 Then, the formulation of the problem is